A Physician’s Love for Philosophy Grows Into a Passion for Practicing Medical Oncology to Help Patients

 “I realized that if I were to follow my initial path, my work would likely only be of academic interest, rather than truly having an impact on the lives of others,” Dr. Galanis says.
 “Medicine, however, would give me that opportunity.”

-Today, Dr. Galanis is a practicing oncologist who also directs a research laboratory that has been funded by the National Institutes of Health for the past 18 years, and she is a principal investigator in national clinical trials.
-In addition, she has served as chair of the Department of Molecular Medicine for the last 10 years and is currently leading the Gene and Virus Therapy Program of the Mayo Clinic Cancer Center.
+Today, Dr. Galanis is a practicing oncologist who also directs a research laboratory that has been funded by the National Institutes of Health for more than two decades, and she is a principal investigator in national clinical trials.
+In addition, she served as chair of the Department of Molecular Medicine for 10 years and led the Gene and Virus Therapy Program of the Mayo Clinic Comprehensive Cancer Center.
+She has been honored with the Mayo Clinic Distinguished Investigator Award and the Society of NeuroOncology Victor Levin Award.

-This year, she took on a new leadership position at Mayo Clinic as the executive dean for Development.
+In 2019, she took on a new leadership position at Mayo Clinic as the executive dean of Development.
 It’s a role in which she focuses on advancing the mission of Mayo Clinic by fostering philanthropic support for the organization’s most important efforts in practice, research and education.

 Our Patients Do Not Have Years to Wait

 In addition to her leadership roles at Mayo Clinic, Dr. Galanis leads a number of national and international collaborations for cancer research.
-She serves as chair of the Neuro-Oncology Committee of the cooperative group Alliance for Clinical Trials in Oncology and is co-chair of the Glioblastoma Working Group and U.S. lead for the international rare brain tumor initiative.
+She serves as group chair of the Alliance for Clinical Trials in Oncology, a National Cancer Institute-funded clinical trials network.
+She’s also co-chair of the National Cancer Institute’s Glioblastoma and Brain Metastases Interest Group and president-elect of the Society for Neuro-Oncology.

 “I did not structure my career with any particular opportunity or position in mind,” she says.
 “Each step of the way was more about how I could make the greatest impact in the lives of our patients by combining the best science with the best delivery of medicine, and bridging the two.”